 Most of the new groupset's features are shared with the mechanical 12-speed Super Record groupset.
 Chainset and cassette options are the same, for example.

-New EPS features include a new junction box that can replace a bar end on your handlebar, or be placed inside the downtube on some bike models, tidying up the cabling and allowing the rider to see the charge status more easily.
+Version 4 EPS features include a new junction box that can replace a bar end on your handlebar, or be placed inside the downtube on some bike models, tidying up the cabling and allowing the rider to see the charge status more easily.
 To check your battery charge, perform diagnostics and make fine derailleur adjustments you simply press the Mode button, which is located behind the thumb shift lever on both the left and right sides.
 To do more in-depth customisation with the MyCampy app, it's a long press of the Mode button.

 The new system has both ANT+ and Bluetooth LE communications protocols, so it can connect to just about every smart phone on the market, and most recent GPS computers.